-However, the distribution of Duka-speaking communities in 2011 was as shown in Map 2.
-Whether these language islands will be absorbed by the surrounding communities, switch to an LWC or develop through creolisation processes remains to be seen.
+Migration and expansion have radically altered the distribution of Dukaspeaking communities, and by 2011 the pattern was as shown in Map 2.
+Whether these language islands will be absorbed by the surrounding communities, switch to an LWC, or develop through creolisation processes remains to be seen.
 But this emphasises the importance of continuing to update the language map and to survey speakers of minority languages.

-Map 2.
-Duka-speaking communities in 2011

-Source: Based on a map in Tungan Magajiya Duka literacy project office with additional research
+Map 2: Duka-speaking communities in 2011 (based on a hand-drawn map in the Tungan Magajiya Duka literacy project office with additional research)